top of page

 A. Guidelines for Firewood Banks Receiving Funding

 Accepting funding for your firewood bank involves having a liability waiver and making some safety and operational commitments that your bank may not already have in place.
-An important document to review is our guidelines: click here for a list of the things we need firewood banks to agree to, in order to receive funding.
+More details coming September 1. â€‹

 B. Bank Account